 Each reporting entity is distinct and poses unique money laundering and terrorism financing threats.
 A financial institution’s anti-money laundering policy should be proportionate to the scale, scope, risks, and sophistication of its activities, and should be adopted by the bank’s or financial institution’s board of directors, and be applicable to both domestic and international branches, as well as majority-owned subsidiaries.

-As a financial service provider, you need to ensure that you have an AML/CTF program in place:
+As a financial service provider, you need to ensure that you have an AML/CFT program in place:

 As a financial service provider, you must report certain transactions and suspicious matters to FinTRACA.
 Notable ongoing reporting obligations include: